Service Beyond Self

-Eissa Villaseñor says of her time at Webb that it gave her “the confidence to try new things, even if they were hard.”
+Eissa Villaseñor says her time at Webb gave her “the confidence to try new things, even if they were hard.”

-Though based in the capital, Villaseñor has typically been on the move 50% of the year, each trip requiring 4 to 6 weeks of travel depending on the location and case load.
+Though based in the capital, Villaseñor has typically been on the move 50% of the year, each trip requiring four to six weeks of travel depending on the location and caseload.
 A fluent Spanish speaker, she’s traveled frequently to Cuba and Ecuador, but also to locations in Kenya and Lebanon.

 Villaseñor must also determine if the applicant has committed certain crimes, or if he/she will be a threat to national security.

 “It’s a lot of responsibility, but it’s the best job I will have ever done,” she said of her numerous trips to refugee camps and other locations, and encounters with people in difficult circumstances.

 Nowadays, she works at headquarters with the policy branch.

 “I’ve always been interested in service to others,” said Villasenor.
 “My family is a family of immigrants.”

 After graduating from Mount Holyoke College with a B.A. in Political Science and Spanish, Villaseñor attended law school at the University of Minnesota.
 In the year between undergraduate and graduate studies, she volunteered in South Africa with a non-profit working with refugees.